What is a compost bin?

 - Hair and fur

-- Wood shavings, sawdust, small twigs and branches (the smaller, the better for decomposing)
+- Wood shavings, sawdust, small twigs and branches

 - Diseased plants